VLLC

 Picture

-• maintains or improves the specific skills or knowledge you require in your current employment activities
+• maintains or improves the specific skills or knowledge you require for your current employment activities OR

-• doesn't have a sufficient connection to your current work activities
+• it doesn't have a sufficient connection to your employment activities

-• only relates in a general way to your current employment – such as undertaking a full-time fashion photography course and working as a casual sales assistant on the weekends
+• it only relates in a general way to your employment activities – such as undertaking a full-time fashion photography course and working as a casual sales assistant on the weekends

-• enables you to get new employment or change employment – such as moving from employment as a nurse to employment as a doctor.
+• it enables you to get new employment or change employment – such as a nurse completing a Medical degree to become a doctor or a café worker studying Hotel and Hospitality management

 See the links below and calculate whether you are able to claim your language course.